2019–20 CEV Women's Champions League

 The 2019–20 CEV Champions League is the highest level of European club volleyball in the 2019–20 season and the 60th edition.
+It was interrupted and canceled on April 23, 2020 because of the COVID-19 pandemic.

 Qualification

-A total of 20 teams will compete in the main competition, with 18 teams being allocated direct vacancies on the basis of ranking list for European Cup Competitions and 2 teams qualify from the qualification rounds.
+A total of 20 teams competed in the main competition, with 18 teams being allocated direct vacancies on the basis of ranking list for European Cup Competitions and 2 teams qualify from the qualification rounds.

 Pool composition

 Drawing of lots for the league round was held on 25 October 2019 in Sofia, Bulgaria.